Vijay-159/30-05-22/README.md

 # 30-05-22
-# Spereating even and odd Numbers
+# Separating even and odd Numbers
 1. Open the input.txt file in write mode.
 2. Write the numbers 1 through 10 to the file.
 3. Close the file.